jetelain/ArmaRealMap/README.md

 ## Workflow without Terrain Builder

-Importing data in Terrain Builder can be really long, the new "PreCooked" workflow directly generates layers and WRP files.
+Importing data in Terrain Builder can be really long, the new "PreCooked" workflow directly generates [layers and WRP files](./docs/files.md).

 ![Workflow](./docs/workflow-precooked.svg)

-Files for terrain builder are still generated and can be used a fallback.
+[Files for terrain builder](./docs/files.md) are still generated and can be used as a fallback.

 ## Eden Map Editor (@ArmaMapStudio + AmsUtil)